 - Compulsory political chanting in some schools, including slogans such as “Death to America,” “Death to Israel,” and “Death to England.”

-- political loyalty promoted through state-linked youth organizations.
+- Political loyalty is promoted through state-linked youth organizations.

-- Minors can be detained, prosecuted, and in some cases executed for participation in protests.
+- Minors can be detained, prosecuted, and, in some cases, executed for participating in protests.

 - From the age of 15, children can be treated as legally responsible adults in parts of the criminal justice system.